-Non-routine maintenance was performed on one non-residential unit used as an interim maintenance facility in prior periods.
-Work was performed using program income and non-program funds.
+Non-routine maintenance was performed on one non-residential unit which was used as an interim maintenance facility in prior periods.
 The unit remains in non-residential use as an interim activities center for community elders pending development of a permanent facility.
 Additional grant and program income funds were expended to catch up on preventive maintenance deferred from prior periods due to project activities.